 The treatises focus on three aspects, namely the correct "Way" of rule, seen from the side of the ruler, how loyal ministers served him, how "ten thousand beings" followed their correct nature, the airs were harmonious, portents of happiness (xiuzheng 休徵) appeared, and the empire at peace; secondly, a ruler's loosing the correct Way, when "small men" were appointed to high offices, the masses behaved not in the proper way, weird airs came down, portents of disaster (jiuzheng 咎徵) appeared, and the dynasty declined; finally, the right reaction in face of natural disasters by cutting expenditure and abstaining from luxury, by the ruler's personal commitment to the establishing of a rule of virtue, a kind of "crisis management" by the emperor and his capable ministers, and the amending of faults in order to attract Heavenly auspiciousness again.

-The Wuxing zhi treatises so explain the rise and downfall of each dynasty with metaphysical reasons.
+The Wuxing zhi treatises explain the rise and downfall of each dynasty with the help of metaphysical arguments.